RoBoT095/system_storage_manager/README.md

 - Pick file from storage
 - Pick multiple files from storage
 - Pick folder
+- List folder contents
 - Create
+- Rename
 - Copy to
 - Move to
 - Delete
-- Rename
 - Check if it exists
-- List folder contents
-- Read file
+- Read file as string or bytes
-- Write to file
+- Write to file as string or bytes
 - Get item stats

 ## Notes: